Day 249 · Sunday, September 6

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 249, All Your Heart.
+This is By God's Call — day 249, The Word Cannot Burn.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.